General Internal Medicine

 Anthony J. Calio, MD, FACP

-Associate Chairman for Faculty Practice, Department of Medicine, Winthrop-University Hospital; Associate Director of General Internal Medicine, Winthrop-University Hospital; Assistant Professor of Clinical Medicine, State University of New York at Stony Brook School of Medicine.
+Associate Chairman for Faculty Practice, Department of Medicine, NYU Winthrop Hospital; Associate Director of General Internal Medicine, NYU Winthrop Hospital; Assistant Professor of Clinical Medicine, State University of New York at Stony Brook School of Medicine.
 Dr. Calio is a graduate of Universidad del Noreste, Tampico, Tamps, Mexico, receiving his Doctor of Medicine degree in 1981.
 He completed his Internship and Residency in Internal Medicine at Winthrop-University Hospital in 1983 through 1986.
 Excellent Medical Intern 1984, Winthrop-University Hospital.
 AMA Physician Recognition Award, 1997-2000.
 Castle Connolly Guide, Top Doctor in NY Metro Area.

 Bruce R. Horowitz, MD